BCLawLibrary/practical-ai-in-30-days/day-10-foundations-of-clear-prompting.md

 - Assuming shared context
 - Providing vague or subjective criteria
-- Omitting format preferences (especially when you have them in mind\!)
+- Omitting format preferences (especially when you have them in mind!)
 - Forgetting to specify audience

 **Elements of Strong Prompts:**